Nov 25, 2020

 If you’ve ever purchased a home during a hot season, then you may know the frustration of losing a house to another offer or working with sellers who won’t budge on price or any improvements.
 With less competition, sellers are more likely to accept your offer and agree to changes.
 If you considering purchasing a home during this season, you could end up saving thousands with a lower price and getting all of the improvements that you asked for on the seller's dime.

 If you close on a home before the end of the year, then you could receive some benefits on your upcoming taxes.
-For example, you may be able to deduct a portion of your mortgage expenses, property tax and possibly even moving costs if you are relocating for work.
+For example, you may be able to deduct a portion of your mortgage expenses, property taxes and possibly even moving costs if you are relocating for work.

 With moving being costly, it would be nice to reap those benefits sooner rather than a year later.

 As a general rule in business, everyone wants to close transactions before the year ends.

 Also, lenders will want to include your new loan on the current year’s books, and agents will want to be done before the new year rolls around.
 Therefore with most or all parties being motivated to finish, the closing process should go rather smoothly and fast.

-Not only are the holidays a good time to buy a home, but they are also a good time to hit up seasonal sales for things needed in your new home.
+Not only are the holidays a good time to buy a home, but they are also a good time to hit up seasonal sales and promotions.

-If you’re moving to a larger place that you need to furnish or are in need of updating appliances, this is the perfect time to take advantage of the deals on the market.
+If you’re moving to a larger place that you need to furnish or are in need of updated appliances, this is the perfect time to take advantage of the deals on the market.
 The holiday season is the most popular time for sales, so you’ll get great deals on items for your new home.